 - Average altitude during this tour will be 3600 m.

 - Weather can change.
 We advise you to prepare all the necessary equipment for the case of snow, rain, wind.
 Nights can be very cold.

 No visa is required for citizens of USA, EU, Japan and Canada citizenship. (total of 59 countries, up to 60 days, 6-month passport validity) www mfa kg

 This program is approximate.
 It can be changed in case of changes in weather or in Airports.

 Preparation before tour:

 Why Kyrgyzstan barely visited by tourists, if it passed during more than 3000 years by caravans from four sides of Eurasia.
-Infrastructure of villages is not in very high level.
+The infrastructure of villages is not at very high level.
 Refusing hospitality is often becomes annoying.
 In order to avoid misunderstandings, read the following authors such as Ella Maillart, Rene Cagnat, Tchengiz Aitmatov (« Jamilia » was translated on French by Louis Aragon) before you get prepared to visit.